offchan42/.spacemacs.d/README.md

   preferred in the *Dependency* section.
 - Type `SPC x g t` to translate a word under point using Google translate (the language is currently set from English to Thai).
+- Type `SPC x l s` to sort selected lines or the entire buffer
 - Type `SPC s w g` to search using Google.
 - Type `SPC s s` to search interactively inside current buffer.
 To edit all the matching results, type `C-c C-e` next and do your editing there.